Last Updated on April 24, 2023 by Dave Schoenbeck

 - What challenging issues did you avoid last year?

 - Are your customers thrilled?
 If not, what will you do to excite them this year?

-- Are you willing to tackle the challenging issues?
+- Are you willing to tackle challenging issues?

 - What is your unique value add, and are you bringing it to the table?

 The most important thing is, to be honest with yourself when thinking over the year that’s passed.
-If we don’t take an accurate look at our rearview mirror, it’ll be hard to chart the right course moving forward.
+If we don’t look at our rearview mirror accurately, it’ll be hard to chart the right course moving forward.

 If this new year reflection has helped you realize your goals for the coming year, don’t hesitate to make them happen.
 A business coach can help you solidify your new year plans.
 So click here to fill out my contact form, and let’s work on your business new year resolutions .